Iceland - Day 19 : Who'll stop the rain

-After walking 4 km over the road I pitched my tent next to the lake.
-That was quite a challenge: it rained, was windy, the tent was covered in mud, and I couldn't get the pegs into the ground.
-Eventually I succeeded and managed to get my gear inside relatively dry and clean.
+After walking 4 km over the road I pitched my tent next to a lake.
+That was quite a challenge.
+It rained, was windy, the tent was covered in mud, and I couldn't get the pegs into the ground.
+Eventually I succeeded and managed to get my gear inside and still relatively dry and clean.

-It has been raining literally the entire day and my foot still hurts.
-Hopefully it will feel better tomorrow and the sun comes out.
-It is still about 44 km until the bus stop and I would like to walk at least 30 tomorrow.
-Before going to bed I listened some music, the most appropriate song was "Who'll stop the rain" by CCR.
+It has been raining literally the entire day and my foot still hurt.
+I hoped the sun would come out the next day.
+It was still roughly 44 km until the bus stop and I hoped to walk at least 30 the next day.
+Before going to bed I listened some music, including to "Who'll stop the rain" by CCR.